Eyesore123/project-management/README.md

 Coming soon:

-* A cancel button on the update project page
 * More theme colors
+* Whatever I can implement

 Planned future updates:

-* Additions to sidebar: a link to workspace where assigned users can collaborate
+* Additions to sidebar: a link to personal workspaces window.
+Workspaces are places where assigned users can collaborate.
 * Additions to dashboard: a personal to-do list and activity feed where recent actions are listed in a timeline
+* Projects location change: dashboard reserved for the activity feed etc. whereas projects location contains projects.
+Feels more logical that way.
+Users can go straight to workspace from projects window when they are among the assigned users.
 * Alerts for project deadlines
 * Styling improvements and breakpoints for smaller screens
 * Users can set alerts for themselves from the settings
-* Users can change their profile picture in the settings
-* A new collection for user settings
+* A new collection for user settings that keeps track of sessions

 Project images